OSAGE | The senior trio on the Osage girls’ basketball team has a name.

 And after a week of waiting for state volleyball’s completion, Johnson couldn’t wait for Jacobs and the rest of the volleyball team to get back.

-“We started out, and we didn’t have all the girls,” Johnson said.
+“We started out a week ago and we didn’t have all the girls,” Johnson said.
 “Even without the volleyball girls, we looked pretty good.
-The first practice with the volleyball girls being back, I was just like, ‘Wow, we’re really going to be really good this year.’”
+The first practice with the volleyball girls being back I was just like, ‘Wow, we’re really going to be really good this year.’”

-Standing at 5-foot-10, Johnson is the tallest senior, and one of many taller girls on the team, next to her younger sister, Dani Johnson, who stands at 6 feet.
+Standing at 5-foot-10, Johnson is the tallest senior, and one of many taller girls on the team, next to her younger sister, Dani Johnson, who stands at six feet.

 “We’re going to come back fighting harder this time,” Schwarting said.
 “It helps if you’re doing a little extra shooting by yourself.”